- About FTRF

 Section 1.
 Annual Meeting.
 The Annual Meeting of the board of Trustees shall be held in conjunction with the Annual Conference of the American Library Association.
 The election of the officers of the Foundation under Article VI of these Bylaws shall be held at this meeting and other business shall be transacted as shall be required.

 Section 2.
 Special Meetings.
 Special meetings of the Board of Trustees may be called by the President or by a majority of the Trustees holding office, and shall be held at such time and place as may be designated by the persons calling the meeting.
-A special meeting of the Board of Trustees shall be held annually in conjunction with the American Library Association Midwinter Meeting.
+A special meeting of the Board of Trustees shall be held annually in conjunction with the American Library Association Midwinter Meeting, if such a meeting is scheduled by the American Library Association.

 Section 3.
 Notice of Meetings.
-Notice of each annual or special meeting of the Board of Trustees shall be mailed or delivered personally, by electronic means or by such other means that the Board deems appropriate to each Trustee at least (14) days before the meeting.
+Notice of each annual or special meeting of the Board of Trustees shall be mailed or delivered personally, by electronic means or by such other means that the Board deems appropriate to each Trustee at least seven (7) days before the meeting or fourteen (14) days before a meeting that will require more than a simple majority vote of Trustees as specified in Article IV, Section 5.
 In the notice, the Secretary shall specify the purpose of the meeting and the business to be transacted, but other business may also be transacted at the discretion of the Board.
 Unless otherwise provided in the notice of the meeting, all meetings shall be held in the principal office of the Foundation.

 Section 4.
 Waiver of Notice.
 Notice of any meeting need not be given to any person otherwise entitled thereto if waived by such person in writing, or by electronic means or by such other means that the Board deems appropriate, before, during or after such meeting or if such person shall be present at the meeting.